AMAHMERCY/DNA-Model/README.md

 For windows use the following
 python -m venv venv
-venv\Scripts\activate
+source env/Scripts/activate

 For MAC OS use and linux user use the following python3 -m venv venv source venv/bin/activate

-install dependencies with the following pip install -r requirements.txt or pip install django djangorestframework djangorestframework-simplejwt
+install dependencies with the following pip install -r requirements.txt pip install numpy pandas xgboost

 User should run migration before running the server python manage.py migrate